AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/installation-stops-at-about-70.md

 ---
+description: This article provides a fix for when installation stops at about 70%.
+labels: Magento Commerce,PHP,Varnish,how to,installation,php.ini,wizard
 title: Installation stops at about 70%
-labels: Magento Commerce,PHP,Varnish,how to,installation,php.ini,wizard
 ---

+# Installation stops at about 70%

 This article provides a fix for when installation stops at about 70%.